coax-dev/coax/doc/blogpost.rst

 Other RL frameworks often hide structure that you (the RL practitioner) are interested in.
 Most notably, the **neural network architecture** of the function approximators is often hidden from you.
-In **coax**, the network architecture takes center stage.
+In coax, the network architecture takes center stage.
 You are in charge of defining their own forward-pass function.

 Another bit of structure that other RL frameworks hide from you is the main **training loop**.
 This makes it hard to take an algorithm from paper to code.
-The design of **coax** is agnostic of the details of your training loop.
+The design of coax is agnostic of the details of your training loop.
 You decide how and when you update your function approximators.

-To illustrate these points, we include the full working example that trains a simple Q-learning agent in **coax** below.
+To illustrate these points, we include the full working example that trains a simple Q-learning agent in coax below.

 Example